-- Briefly marinating the shrimp with baking soda gives them an extra snappy texture.
+- Briefly marinating shrimp with baking soda gives them an extra snappy texture.

-- Sautéing the shrimp shells in oil extracts their flavor and infuses it into the sauce.
+- Sautéing shrimp shells in oil extracts their flavor and infuses it into the sauce.

 - Bottled clam juice is a quick and easy way to fortify the sauce with even more shellfish flavor.

 If I buy lobsters to eat at home, there's only one way I'm going to eat them: cooked whole and dipped in drawn butter.
 I will crack the shells at the table, I will chew on the legs, I will scoop out and eat the tomalley (damn anyone who says it's not healthy), and I will pick the body until not a shred of meat is left.
 What I'll almost never do is make lobster fra diavolo, the Italian-American pasta dish that features a spicy tomato sauce and lobster meat.
 Not because I don't like it, but because that dish is designed for restaurants.